renatozr/car-dealership-api/README.md

 ## About The Project

-To exercise back-end development and it's tools.
+To exercise API unit testing, OOP and documentation with Swagger.

 <!-- GETTING STARTED -->